future timeline technology humanity predictions 2050

 Amazon rainforest

 The world's biggest rainforest is threatened not only by illegal deforestation, but also the effects of drought and climate change.
-Under a "business as usual" scenario, up to 45% of the jungle will have been destroyed by 2050 and it could be almost entirely gone by 2100.
+Under a "business as usual" scenario, nearly half of the jungle will be destroyed by 2050 and it could be almost entirely gone by 2100.
 More than 2,000 native tree species face extinction.

 amazon rainforest 2050 map